 All students under 18 years old must have a work permit on file with an employer during the term of employment.
 The requirements for obtaining a work permit are as follows:

-- Demonstrate and maintain 2.0 GPA (C Average) - Satisfactory attendance
+- Demonstrate and maintain 2.0 GPA (C Average) - Satisfactory attendance complaint directly to the governmental agencies, which are charged with enforcing these rules.

 Program Compliance and Complaint Procedures